GBrachetta/boilerplate-django/README.md

 4. Apply migrations with `$ python manage.py migrate` to initialize the database with the proprietary Django models.

+5. Run the server with `$ python manage.py runserver`.

 That's all.
 Happy coding!

 ## Notes